polynetwork/dev-docs/new_chain/launch_and_test/launch.md

 ### 1.2 Test on TestNet
 Here is TestNet provided for developers to test the interaction between chains.
 The access to TestNet is almost the same as that of DevNet,
-- Propose a request to submit code developed for the Poly chain to [Github ](https://github.com/polynetwork/poly.git )and wait for code review.
+- Propose a request to submit code developed for Poly Chain to [Github ](https://github.com/polynetwork/poly.git )and wait for code review.
 - Propose a request to submit code developed for the register tool to [Github](https://github.com/polynetwork/poly-io-test.git) and wait for code review.
 - Propose a request to submit code developed for the new chain to [Github](https://github.com/polynetwork/eth-contracts.git) and wait for code review.
 - [Submit](https://docs.google.com/forms/d/e/1FAIpQLSeRwJPk1_s94Ex92IdnFkdtJQQC8Mc2CUhvXX-MNzeCWHk6zA/viewform) the cross-chain contract hash, RPC, chain name to Poly.